Don Brash: Campaign

 The General Election on 17 September produced a close result, with initial election-night figures from rural areas favouring National (in accordance with tradition and previous patterns); but by the end of the evening Labour had won 40.7% of the vote to National's 39.6%.
 Following the counting of the special votes the gap widened, with Labour taking 41.1% of the vote to National's 39.1%.
-Dr Brash conceded defeat on 1 October after weeks of electoral uncertainty while the major parties sought to secure the support of minor coalition partners.
+Brash conceded defeat on 1 October after weeks of electoral uncertainty while the major parties sought to secure the support of minor coalition partners.
 His only realistic scenario for becoming prime minister would have involved a coalition between National, ACT and United Future, with confidence and supply from New Zealand First and the Māori Party.
 This appeared highly unlikely on several counts.
 New Zealand First's involvement in such a coalition would have run counter to its pre-election promise to deal with the biggest party.
 Brash's promise to abolish Māori electorates alienated the Māori Party.

 Essentially National had failed to make up enough ground in the cities but swept the electoral votes in the provinces, clawing back a number of seats from Labour and defeating New Zealand First founder-leader Winston Peters in his electorate (Peters remained in Parliament as a list MP).
 Apart from in Auckland, National's support centred mainly in rural and provincial areas.

 2006–2011

 Brash took leave on 13 September 2006, to sort out marital troubles.
-Rumours of an extramarital affair came to the public's attention around this date after National MP Brian Connell allegedly confronted Brash in a caucus-meeting about the rumours.
-Details leaked to the press, and in the weeks that followed the National Party caucus suspended Connell from membership of the caucus.

-On Saturday 23 September, Brash appeared on Television New Zealand's Agenda news program and acknowledged that he had met with Exclusive Brethren representatives after the 2005 general election.

-Brash indicated his intention to remain the leader of the National Party and to contest the next election in that role.
-However, it became increasingly clear that the caucus preferred Finance Spokesman John Key, whose rating steadily rose in "preferred Prime Minister" polls.
-Key made no move publicly, but Brash's reputation for honesty and political competence eroded when, for example, broadcast footage showed him walking a plank, and when allegations appeared of his having an affair with an Auckland businesswoman, Diane Foreman – a charge he has never denied.
-Despite these setbacks, when asked by an interviewer for an article published in the United Kingdom on 18 November 2006 if he planned to remain leader of his party, "...the Clark Kent of Kiwi politics [Brash] turned to me and smiled gently.
-'That's my intention,'..."
+Rumours of an extramarital affair came to the public's attention around this date.
+The party caucus then preferred Finance Spokesman, John Key, to be prime minister as allegations appeared about Brash having an affair with an Auckland businesswoman, Diane Foreman.